gem5/website/README.md

  1. Go to https://github.com/
  2. Click "Sign up" in the upper right corner.

-Changes are required to have a `Change-ID`, whic can be added using the pre-commit hook.
+Changes are required to have a `Change-ID`, which can be added using the pre-commit hook.
 This can be installed via the following:

 ``` bash
 pip install pre-commit
 pre-commit install
 ```

+### Stable vs. Develop branch

+The rule for when to work on the stable vs. develop branch is as follows:

+* If the change applies to the current gem5 stable, then the change should be on the stable branch of gem5-website.

+* If the change cannot work on gem5 stable and requires updates to gem5 that are only found on gem5 develop, then the change should be on the develop branch of gem5-website.

+When a new version of gem5 is released, the develop branch is merged into the stable branch.
+When gem5-website's stable and develop branches diverge, we merge stable into develop.

 ### Code Review